TheZink/OTP1/README.md

 - Japanese
 - Persian

 Language change happens while logging in and will be in effect while using the application.
 Admins will also see the language change in the adminpanel.
+Language cannot be changed afterwards while using the application.

 ## Localisation Resources